jf908/OpenTTD/docs/savegame_format.md

 `[G1+1..G2]` - For `CH_SPARSE_ARRAY` there is an explicit index.
 The `gamma` following the size indicates the index.
+The bytes taken up by this index are included in the size.

 The content of the item is a binary blob, and similar to `CH_RIFF`, it depends on the tag of the chunk what it means.
 Please check the source-code for further details.